Part of the TeachMe Series

 Impotence

 In males, a problem with arousal is called impotence.
-Impotence can be caused by descending inhibition of spinal reflexes due to psychological problems, tears in fibrous tissue of corpora cavernosa, vascular abnormalities (atherosclerosis and diabetes) and certain drugs.
+Impotence can be caused by descending inhibition of spinal reflexes due to psychological problems, tears in the fibrous tissue of corpora cavernosa, vascular abnormalities (atherosclerosis and diabetes) and certain drugs.
 Viagra (sildenafil) can be prescribed for males and works by inhibiting cGMP breakdown and results in an increased nitric oxide action that produces an erection.

 Sperm abnormalities may be another reason for sexual dysfunction and this could be a low level of sperm within the ejaculate (oligospermia) or sperm morphological defects.